relinkd/public-achievements/README.md

 **Get allowed status from identity wallet**

-Call the receiveAchievementFromIdentityWallet method, if the identity wallet meets the conditions for receiving an achievement, then the achievement status changes to allowed.
+Call the receiveAchievementFromIdentityWallet method, if the identity wallet meets the conditions for receiving an achievement, then the achievement status changes to **'allowed'**.

 ```bash
 dfx --identity pa_identity_wallet canister call achievement receiveAchievementFromIdentityWallet "(vec {})"